 * Returns an object representing the value of OUT parameter

-and uses map
+* i and uses map for the custom

 * mapping of the parameter value.

-.
+* registerOutParameter.
 By registering the target

-* JDBC type as java.sql.Types.OTHER
+* JDBC type as java.sql.Types.OTHER, this method can

 * be used to read database-specific abstract data types.